-A collaborative effort among the Office of Laboratory Science and Safety (OLSS), the former Deputy Director for Infectious Disease and centers with laboratories has developed a CDC Laboratory Quality Plan (LQP) to strengthen laboratory quality throughout the agency.
+A collaborative effort among the Deputy Director for Infectious Diseases (DDID), OLSS, and centers with laboratories has developed a CDC Laboratory Quality Plan (LQP) to strengthen laboratory quality throughout the agency.
 The LQP was adopted by CDC Director Dr. Rochelle P. Walensky in December 2021.
 The six major components of the plan are: